Gmail to Expensify: The Complete Workflow Guide

 6. Method D — Apps Script and Gmail API

 Method D is the DIY developer option.
 You write a Google Apps Script that uses GmailApp.search() to find matching messages and MailApp.sendEmail() (or GmailMessage.forward()) to push them to receipts@expensify.com.
-A time-driven trigger runs the script every 5, 10, 15, 30, or 60 minutes.
-No verification handshake required — the script sends as you, from your own mailbox, so Expensify sees an authenticated login as the sender.
+A time-driven trigger can run the script on a schedule.
+No Gmail forwarding-address verification handshake is required — the script sends as you, from your own mailbox, so Expensify can match the sender when that address is linked to the account.

 Sketch of the script (illustrative, not production)